librz/shell-scripts/README.md

 You can use namp to check whether a specific port is open on remote machine: `nmap -Pn {ip} -n {port}`

-#### disclaimer
+#### Disclaimer

+This repo is open source thus 100% open for verification and risk checking.

-running init.sh required sudo access, do it at your own risk
+That being said, running init.sh required **sudo** access, do it at your own risk